Gamification in Retail: The Interactive Trend Driving Loyalty and Sales

 • Gamification tactics raised engagement and loyalty by 30% for brands such as Walgreens, eBay, Threadless and more.

-Yet 80% of companies are currently under-utilising gamification techniques.
+Yet 80% of companies are currently underutilising gamification techniques.

 Why?
 It can seem difficult to leverage gamification.
 A lot of retailers think it involves creating a brand new mobile app geared toward gaming — and that takes a while to launch.

 You don’t have to make your gamified efforts complicated.
 They just need to be fun and relevant.
 The report cited above defined bad implementation of gamification (yes, it happens) as efforts that rely on generic tasks and challenges.
-When it comes to gamification, consumers are looking for games that showcase creativity and customisation, not simply a digitized punch card.
+When it comes to gamification, consumers are looking for games that showcase creativity and customisation, not simply a digitised punch card.

 Using Gamification to Drive Revenue

-Gamification strategies tap into the human instinct for competition, which can spur retail shoppers to stay engaged throughout the customer journey.
+Customer loyalty is in flux, and the need to not only attract but also retain customers has never been more important for retailers.
+Luckily, gamification strategies tap into the human instinct for competition, which can spur retail shoppers to stay engaged throughout the customer journey.
 Here are several methods retailers are using to drive loyalty through gamification.

 • Progress updates: Gamifying progress can be as simple as creating charts or sharing stats to show customers how far they’ve come.
 Measure anything from purchases to friend referrals to personal achievements.